satiseven/next-form/README.md

-# todo-next
+# a NextJS simple project

-building a todo app with nextjs and typescript
+This project is working on Nextjs with typescript template.